 In the drowned Tokyo at the end of the movie, Hodaka meets Suga, who, seemingly sensing Hodaka’s discomfort, tells him not to worry because the world has always been crazy.
-Similarly an elderly woman tells him that much of what is underwater now was underwater two centuries ago.
+Similarly an elderly woman tells him that much of what is underwater now was underwater two centuries earlier.

-However, at the end of the movie, Hodaka finally understands that he instinctively made the right choice–not because the consequences weren’t severe— but because it was his choice to save Hina and in doing so keep to his wish for the three of them—himself, Hina and her brother—to keep what they had, nothing-more, nothing less.
+However, at the end of the movie, Hodaka finally understands that he instinctively made the right choice—not because the consequences weren’t severe— but because it was his choice to save Hina and in doing so, he keep to his wish for the three of them—himself, Hina and her brother—to keep what they had, nothing-more, nothing less.
 That was the only choice that would have allowed him to live with himself afterwards.

 About Keisuke Suga: Suga has a certain amount of rough charm that disguises the fact that his life is a mess.
 After the death of his wife, he not only lost custody of his daughter, but he has to beg just to be able to visit her on rare occasions.
 It appears that he doesn’t even have visitation rights.
 It is never revealed what happened to him, but the situation implies that he became such a wreck after his wife died in an automobile accident that he could not be trusted to take care of his daughter.
 He drinks heavily, his home-office is a mess and he barely works.
 The thing he wants most is to regain custody of his daughter.
-He is willing to make some changes to his life—such as giving up smoking as keeping the habit would be harmful to his asthmatic daughter—to accomplish this, but he is clearly struggling.
+He is willing to make some changes to his life—such as giving up smoking (as keeping the habit would be harmful to his asthmatic daughter)—to accomplish this, but he is clearly struggling.

 Suga helps Hodaka quite a lot, but when the police come to his home and tell him that they are trying to find Hodaka and that they may consider him a suspect in his kidnapping, he decides to cut ties with the teenager.
 He gives Hodaka a wad of cash and tells him to leave.
 This is incredibly bad timing, as at that moment everything is falling apart for Hodaka, Hina and Nagi.
 The police are closing in on Hodaka while Hina and Nagi are about to be taken in by the Japanese equivalent of Child Protective Services.
 Suga—the one person who might be able to help them—turns his back on them.